 “I love driving my Mercedes fast with the top down,” she says.

 Summers’ career opportunities continue to expand.
-In addition to her matchmaking business, she works as a relationship coach and leads seminars and workshops around the country on topics such as how to keep a relationship hot, handling a divorce, and identifying what you’re looking for in a partner.
+In addition to her busy matchmaking business, she works as a relationship coach and leads seminars and workshops around the country on topics such as how to keep a relationship hot, handling a divorce, and identifying what you’re looking for in a partner.
 She is a regular guest on San Diego news shows and is working on a podcast about relationships.

 “This business is forever in my heart,” she says.
 “I will never be too old to be a matchmaker.”